Mike Miller (basketball, born 1980): Miami Heat (2010–2013)

-On July 15, 2010, Miller signed a five-year $25 million contract with the Miami Heat.
-He injured his thumb while guarding LeBron James in practice during the pre-season, sidelining him for several weeks.
+On July 15, 2010, Miller signed a five-year, $25 million contract with the Miami Heat, reuniting with his former Gators teammate Udonis Haslem.
+He injured his thumb while guarding LeBron James in practice during the preseason, sidelining him for several weeks.
 Miller officially returned to the Miami Heat lineup on December 20, 2010, in a home game against the Dallas Mavericks.
 Miller got his first start on January 22, 2011, due to a Dwyane Wade illness, and contributed with a season-high 32 points in a win over the Toronto Raptors.
 Miller averaged just 2.6 points a game in 12 minutes a game during the playoffs, with a high of 12 in game 4 against the Chicago Bulls.
 Miller made his first career NBA Finals appearance in the 2011 NBA Finals, which the Heat lost to the Mavericks 4–2.

 In the next season, on January 18, 2012, Miller made six of six three-point field goals in a victory over the San Antonio Spurs to finish with 18 points in his return to the Heat, after missing several games because of an injury.

 In the playoffs, Miller averaged 5.2 points per game, and scored in double figures at least once in each of the Heat's playoff series as Miami advanced to the NBA Finals to face the Oklahoma City Thunder.
 In game 5, Miller made seven three-pointers, setting the NBA Finals record for most three-pointers by a reserve.
 He had not made any three-pointers in the previous four games of the series.
 He finished with 23 points, 5 rebounds and a steal in game 5.
 Miami would go on to win the game and the NBA championship.

 During the 2012–13 season, Miller was inserted into the starting lineup 17 times and averaged 4.8 points per game for the season.
 The Heat would again advance to the NBA Finals, this time against the San Antonio Spurs.
 Miller was inserted into the last 4 games of the Finals to help space the floor, and scored 8 points in game 6 as the Heat barely squeaked out a victory.
 One highlight of the game was a three-pointer he made while wearing one shoe.
 The Heat won the series in game 7 on June 20, 2013, giving Miller his second championship.

 On July 16, 2013, Miller was waived by the Miami Heat via the amnesty clause.